Buying a Used Sailboat: A Guide to Getting the Perfect Vessel & Sailing Away

 • Bill of Sale & Title: Ensure the person selling the boat is the legal, sole owner.
 The Bill of Sale legally transfers the ownership (Title).

 • Registration & Flagging: This allows the vessel to operate under a specific flag (country) and often requires annual renewal.
-Make sure the boat's documentation is up-to-date, especially if you plan to cruise internationally.
+For official guidance on vessel registration and legal compliance, consult the Maritime and Coastguard Agency (MCA).

 The First 90 Days: Essential Post-Purchase Actions